AWS Tools for Windows PowerShell

 Description

-• Create or identify a KMS key with no key material.
-The KMS key must have an Origin value of EXTERNAL, which indicates that the KMS key is designed for imported key material.
-To create an new KMS key for imported key material, call the CreateKey operation with an Origin value of EXTERNAL.
-You can create a symmetric encryption KMS key, HMAC KMS key, asymmetric encryption KMS key, or asymmetric signing KMS key.
+• Create or identify a KMS key with EXTERNAL origin, which indicates that the KMS key is designed for imported key material.
+To create a new KMS key for imported key material, call the CreateKey operation with an Origin value of EXTERNAL.
+You can create a symmetric encryption KMS key, HMAC KMS key, asymmetric encryption KMS key, asymmetric key agreement key, or asymmetric signing KMS key.
 You can also import key material into a multi-Region key of any supported type.
 However, you can't import key material into a KMS key in a custom key store.

 • Call the GetParametersForImport operation to get a public key and import token set for importing key material.